Back to Alaska

 What This Bill Does

-• Requires the Department of Health in Alaska to update its state plan for medical assistance coverage to include these changes, contingent upon approval by the U.S. Department of Health and Human Services.
+• Requires the Department of Health to submit changes to the state plan for approval by the U.S. Department of Health and Human Services.

 Who It Names or Affects